avin2503/Sim2Seq/README.md

 # Sim2Seq: developing DNA basecalling for MspA+Hel308 nanopore sequencing

+Author: Avin Nayeri
+Project: Bachelor End Project
+Degree: Bachelor of Science in Nanobiology
+Institutions: TU Delft & Erasmus MC

+This code was developed as part of a Bachelor End Project thesis for the Nanobiology program at TU Delft and Erasmus MC, aiming to design and implement a DNA basecalling pipeline for MspA+Hel308 nanopore sequencing.

 ## Training Data Generation

 Sim2Seq provides three nanopore signal generators: SimGen_Ideal.py, SimGen_Noise.py, and SimGen_Realistic.py.
 In my thesis, the signal generation and training data preparation were described as separate components.
 However, for simplicity and usability, these have been integrated.
 Each of these files performs two key tasks: (1) Generates synthetic nanopore current signals based on a provided reference DNA genome and a 6-mer signal prediction model and (2) Automatically converts the simulated signals into the required .npy files (chunks, references, and reference_lengths) for training a Bonito basecalling model from scratch.